TuringBoard/SRS/README.md

-# SRS
+# System Requirements Specification
-This document provides the System Requirements Specifications for the Turing Board.
+This repository contains the .tex files for the System Requirements Specifications of the Turing Board.